LATST: Are Transformers Necessarily Complex for Time-Series Forecasting: Proposed Approach

-To address these challenges, I propose a module termed LSEAttention, which integrates the Log-Sum-Exp (LSE) trick proposed by Blanchard \etal~\cite{Blanchard2019} along with the Gaussian Error Linear Unit (GELU) activation function introduced by Hendrycks \etal~\cite{Hendrycks2017}.
-The LSE trick alleviates numerical instability arising from overflow and underflow through normalization.
-The softmax function can be reformulated using LSE as follows:
+To address these challenges, We propose a module termed LSEAttention, which integrates the Log-Sum-Exp (LSE) defined as \cref{eq:lse} trick proposed by Blanchard \etal~\cite{Blanchard2019} along with the Gaussian Error linear Unit (GELU) activation function introduced by Hendrycks \etal~\cite{Hendrycks2017}.
+The LSE trick alleviates entropy collapse issue arising from numerical instability through subtraction of max value.
+By starting from LSE where the softmax can be represented with LSE in this way:

 where \( e^{\text{LSE}(x)} \) denotes the exponential of the log-sum-exp function, enhancing numerical stability.